dainst/chronontology-backend/docs/rest-api-reference.md

 ```

 ## POST /update_mapping
-Post a new Elastic Search mapping.
-The datastore configuration has to be set to **connected mode**.
-See [here](datastore-configuration-reference.md) for information on how to configure the datastores.
+Post a new or updated Elastic Search mapping.
+The datastore configuration has to
+be set to **connected mode**.
+See [here](datastore-configuration-reference.md)
+for information on how to configure the datastores.

 The request body must contain the mapping in valid JSON.
 Example: